Venue : Lake View Club, Subang

 The econ0omic imperative over the years has also set in motion two other critical tendencies exacerbating the situation.
 They are the ethnocentrism or to put it more bluntly – racism, that is steadily growing and religious intolerance of the Islamists in ruling elite against the religious rights of the minorities.

 These two tendencies converge in the national policies and are most evident at the periphery where most of the Indian poor live.
-The Indian poor are powerless against the onslaught from the ruling elite encompassing the poltical elite, big business of all shades, the a dministration, the judiciary and the police.
+The Indian poor are powerless against the onslaught from the ruling elite encompassing the poltical elite, big business of all shades, the

 1) The NEP is an expression of this onslaught.
 Opportunities are blocked for those that do not count in the political reckoning of the elite.
 With opportunities blocked this way and because of the many exigencies of life, many from among the Indians convert to Islam.
 Opportunities open up for such converts, though it may not be the same as for the Muslims by birth, but new opportunities do open up.